menu

 Hallowed Moonlight has Eternal Staple Card written all over it.
 The card is immediately portable into Vintage and Legacy where it has awesome applications as a cantripping hoser against anybody trying to put a creature into play unfairly.
 Dredge zombie tokens, Oath of Druids, Show and Tell, Reanimate, and the list goes on and on.

 It draws a card which keeps it flexible.
 I also like the fact that the creature gets exiled when you cast the spell.
-So, if they put their Reanimate on the stack targeting their Disciple of Griselbrand you can respond with Hallowed Moonlight and exile the Griselbrand to preempt further shenanigans.
+So, if they put their Reanimate on the stack targeting their Griselbrand you can respond with Hallowed Moonlight and exile the Griselbrand to preempt further shenanigans.

 I think that this card is the real deal as far as eternal niche sideboard cards go.
 It is also possible that the card is absolutely stone cold great in Modern.
 It stops Goryo's Vengeance cold and I hear it isn't bad against Collected Company either...